The following items will need to be brought with you to your procedures at Cedar Park Surgery Center:

 - Driver’s License

-- One of our nurses will call you before your surgery.
-If we have not reached you by 4:30 on the day before your surgery please call us at 512-498-9006.
-We will confirm your arrival time, provide directions and answer your questions.
+One of our nurses will call you before your surgery.
+It is important for us to discuss your health history with you prior to your surgery.
+If you have not spoken to a nurse prior to your surgery, please call us at (512) 222-0314.
+We will confirm your arrival time, discuss your health history and medications, and answer any questions.

 - If you get sick – sore throat, cold, fever, etc. – tell your surgeon before the day of surgery.

 - Find out everything you want or need to know about your surgery.

 - Do not eat or drink anything, not even water, after midnight unless otherwise instructed by your physician or facility nurse.
 Surgery may be cancelled or delayed if you have consumed any food or fluids.

 - Gum, mints or hard candies are not allowed.
 Do not smoke.

 - If you take daily medication, check with your doctor about what to do the morning of your surgery regarding your medications.

 - Please have no more than two adults accompanying you.
 One at a time may be allowed to visit the patient prior to and after surgery.

 - Pediatric patients less than 10 years of age must have a responsible adult remain in the facility until the child is discharged.